JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/mint.md

     CounterfactualExplanation
     Convergence: ❌ after 100 steps.

+!!! note
-*Note: The above documentation is based on the information provided in the MINT paper.
-Please refer to the original paper for more detailed explanations and implementation specifics.*
+    The above documentation is based on the information provided in the MINT paper.
+Please refer to the original paper for more detailed explanations and implementation specifics.

 ## References